Baxter County Detention Center

 The Baxter Co Jail is a detention center located at 904 Hwy 62 W Mountain Home, AR which is operated locally by the Baxter County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
 Baxter County accepts inmates from surrounding towns, Mountain Home Police Department, and the US Marshal's Service.

-All persons who are arrested and taken into custody are transported to the Detention Center for booking and incarceration.
-The Detention Center is divided into separate housing areas for low/medium security risk males, high-security risk males, and female inmates, as well as isolation and temporary holding cells.
-The Detention Center houses both pre-trial detainees and post-conviction inmates who are serving sentences or awaiting transport to the Arkansas Department of Corrections.
+At the Detention Center, all individuals arrested and taken into custody are transported to the facility for booking and detention.
+The center accommodates a variety of security levels, with designated areas for low and medium-security risk males, high-security risk males, and female inmates.
+Additionally, there are isolation and temporary holding cells.
+The center holds both pre-trial detainees and post-conviction inmates, including those serving sentences or awaiting transfer to the Arkansas Department of Corrections.

 Inmate Locator